7 Tips for Getting Pregnant Faster

 Goldfarb says the best way to increase your chances of getting pregnant while getting the health benefits of regular exercise is to do moderate exercise -- think brisk walking -- two and a half hours each week (or at least 30 minutes, 5 days a week).

-Stop smoking to increase your chances of getting pregnant," Hillard says.
+to increase your chances of getting pregnant," Hillard says.
 Aside from all the other negative health effects of smoking, this nasty habit also decreases fertility.
-"It affects estrogen levels and ovulation."
+"It affects

 And don't worry too much about your day planner.
 "Eighty-five percent of women will become pregnant within one year of trying," Hillard says.